 Many factors affect the removal of ice and snow, such as extreme temperatures, lack of sunlight in constantly shaded areas, or thawing and refreezing on bridges.
 This may cause some sections to be closed for extended periods in the winter.
 These sections are only opened when they are safe for travel.

 Some sections of the Parkway cannot be gated and closed, and visitors should exercise extreme caution when traveling in these areas during the winter.
-It is important to observe all signs, and information posted on the Real-Time Map.
+It is important to observe all signs, and information posted on the Real-Time Road Closure Map.
 In certain severe circumstances, sections may be closed to all traffic – including hikers, bicyclists and skiers.

-Work will take place on the following sections of Parkway, and includes the paved road-side pullouts:
+Resurfacing work this year includes the following sections of Parkway, and includes the paved road-side pullouts:

 As with any road project, motorists and park users must exercise caution.
 In the interest of visitor safety, park visitors are asked to: